HausCloud/AWS-EB-SSL/README.md

 ## Usage

 - Clone your environment using eb init and eb labs download
-- Clone this repository
+- Clone this repo
-- Move either shell script into ./platform/hooks/postdeploy
+- Choose a script in ./platform/hooks/postdeploy and delete the other
 - Copy both .ebextensions and .platform into your environment
 - Run eb deploy